 - Reverse grip pulldowns on incline bench – 2 x 12 reps 45-second pause then go to failure, 30-sec pause then go to failure, 15-second pause then go to failure, and 5-second pause then go to failure.
 This is then done reverse (e.g. start with 5 seconds and work up to 45 seconds.

 - V-bar cable pulldowns – 10-12 reps into a drop set

 Bumstead’s favorite body part to train is chest because he likes doing heavy presses and getting a massive pec pump.
-This is his current off-season chest routine.
+This is one of his off-season chest routines.